Andrew-Neely-82/how-to-guides/SASS/README.md

 <br>

+- ### The next step is if you plan on using the Sass Watch plugin, otherwise skip to one after this!
 - #### Once the directories are made, press `ctrl` + `shift` + `p` and type **settings.json**.
 In the settings.json file, update the following :

 ```